Jair Bolsonaro, defiantly unvaccinated, will test U.N. General Assembly’s covid ‘honor system’

 The United States, which serves as host annually to the event at U.N. headquarters, initially tried dissuading as many participants as possible from coming: In a letter sent in August seen by media outlets, the U.S. mission to the United Nations asked those who could to attend virtually to avoid turning the annual gathering into “a super-spreader event.”

-More than 100 are expected to show up anyway.
+More than 100 are expected to show up anyway, spokesman for the U.N. secretary general Stéphane Dujarric de la Rivière told The Washington Post.

-Stéphane Dujarric, spokesman for the U.N. secretary-general, said at a news conference that the vaccine “honor system” means that “by swiping a badge to enter the [General Assembly] Hall, delegates attest that they are fully vaccinated, that they have not tested positive for covid-19 in the last ten days and have no symptoms.”
+Separately, the spokesman said at a news conference that the vaccine “honor system” means that “by swiping a badge to enter the [General Assembly] Hall, delegates attest that they are fully vaccinated, that they have not tested positive for covid-19 in the last ten days and have no symptoms.”

 The pressure is on the U.N. as all New York City residents older than 12 must prove they have had at least one dose of a vaccine to attend large indoor events as of mid-August.